gwizinc/tailz/packages/schemas/README.md

 const evaluation: EvaluationOutput = {
   version: 3,
-  status: "pass",
+  status: 'pass',
-  explanation: "All steps were successfully verified...",
+  explanation: 'All steps were successfully verified...',
   steps: [
     {
-      type: "requirement",
+      type: 'requirement',
-      conclusion: "pass",
+      conclusion: 'pass',
-      outcome: "User can create a new team",
+      outcome: 'User can create a new team',
       assertions: [
         {
-          fact: "The user can create a new team",
+          fact: 'The user can create a new team',
-          evidence: ["src/teams/create.ts:45-67"]
+          evidence: ['src/teams/create.ts:45-67'],
-        }
+        },
-      ]
+      ],
-    }
+    },
-  ]
+  ],
 }
 ```

 ### 4. Cache

 **Input**: Evaluation results (passing assertions only)
 **Output**: File hashes organized by step and assertion